 Student A. PhD thesis.
 University of Mytown, Mytown; 2007

-Footnotes: Authors are encouraged to minimize the use of footnotes#.
-Information concerning grant support of research should appear in a separate Acknowledgments section at the end of the paper, not in a footnote.
-Acknowledgments of the assistance of colleagues or similar notes of appreciation also properly belong in an Acknowledgments section, not in footnotes.
-Footnotes should be indicated in the text by the following symbols: *(asterisk or star), † (dagger), ‡ (double dagger), ¶ (paragraph mark), § (section mark), || (parallels), # (number sign).
-Do not use numerals for footnote call-outs, as they may be mistaken for bibliographical reference call-outs or exponents.
-Type each footnote at the bottom of the typescript page on which its text call-out appears.
-Footnotes within a table should be indicated by the same symbols listed above.
-Reinitialize symbol sequence within tables.
+Footnotes: Minimize the use of footnotesa.
+Footnotes should be indicated in the text by small letters (superscript) in alphabetical order.
+Do not use numerals for footnote call-outs, as they are used to indicate affiliations (see Authors section) and can be mistaken for bibliographical references or exponents.
+Type each footnote at the bottom of the page on which its text call-out appears.
+Footnotes to a table should be indicated by the same symbols.
+Reinitialize the symbol sequence for each table.
 Type footnotes to a table directly beneath the table.

 For artwork originally published elsewhere, it is the author’s responsibility to obtain written permission to reprint.

 aThis is version 1.4 of the instructions to authors, dated 2017-11-03.